plancomps/cbs-latex/_includes/kramdown/macros.md

 Variants of the name markup macros indicate that the occurrence of a name is a declaration or a reference.
 In both PDFs and web pages, each name reference becomes a hyperlink to the declaration of that name.
-A name should not be declared (in the same namespace) more than once per file.
+A name should not be declared (in the same namespace) more than once per document.

 | Plain CBS | CBS-LaTeX | Formatted CBS |
 | - | - | - |